 You must provide a good standard of practice and care.
 If you assess, diagnose or treat patients, you must:

 - adequately assess the patient’s conditions, taking account of their history (including symptoms and psychological, spiritual, social and cultural factors), their views and values; where necessary, examine the patient

 - promptly provide or arrange suitable advice, investigations or treatment where necessary

-- refer a patient to another practitioner when this serves the patient’s needs.8
+- seek advice from a supervising clinician where appropriate or refer a patient to another practitioner when this serves the patient’s needs.8

 In providing clinical care you must:

-- prescribe drugs or treatment, including repeat prescriptions, only when you have adequate knowledge of the patient’s health and are satisfied that the drugs or treatment serve the patient’s needs9
+- propose or provide treatments only when you have adequate knowledge of the patient’s health and are satisfied that the treatment serves the patient’s needs9

-- provide effective treatments based on the best available evidence
+- propose or provide effective treatments based on the best available evidence

 - take all possible steps to alleviate pain and distress whether or not a cure may be possible10